-At the Canton Clay Works, our unique Naborigama (designed by renowned kiln designer Will Ruggles) has been fired over 250 in the past 15 years, making it one of the most frequently fired wood kilns in the USA.
-For 24-30 hours the kilns numerous chambers are stoked with wood every 3-5 minutes.
+At the Canton Clay Works, our unique Naborigama (designed by renowned kiln designer Will Ruggles) has been fired over 300 in the last 18 years, making it one of the most frequently fired wood kilns in the USA.
+For 48-50 hours the kilns numerous chambers are stoked with wood every 3-5 minutes.
 The pots in the first chamber are fired in a reduction atmosphere resulting in deep, rich color tone in the clay body, decorative slips, and glazes.
 The second chamber is considered a Soda Chamber, volatilized with 12 pounds of a salt and sodium mixture, resulting in an atmosphere saturated with vapor that bonds with the silica contained in the clay body, creating a one of a kind sodium silicate glaze.

 Climbing Train Kiln

-Recently added to our kiln yard is our new Train Kiln (100+ cubic feet), a contemporary rendition of an ancient Anagama (tunnel or tube kiln).
+An exciting addition to our wood firing program is our new Climbing Train Kiln (100+ cubic feet), a contemporary rendition of an ancient Anagama (tunnel or tube kiln).
 This new design was introduced to the U.S. by John Neely of Utah State University, after a trip to Japan.
 A unique feature of this design is the fire box, known as a burry box, with an unusual stepped grate system on the bottom of the burry box.
 This is an exceptionally efficient wood-fired kiln that fires faster, with great fuel efficiency resulting in similar results of an Anagama in far less time and energy.

 Click to view a small sample of the Train Kiln results as they were coming out.